-planning matters within the City Region, such as:
+- 6.14 The Statement covers a variety of spatial planning matters within the city region, including:

 - Housing Delivery

 - Economic Land (Strategic B8 sites)

 - Green Belt

 - Environmental and Green Infrastructure

 - Transport Planning

 - Health and Wellbeing

 - Digital Inclusion

-- 6.15 For each of the Spatial Planning Matters, the Statement identifies where there are points of common ground already established, along with specifying the areas where Local City Regional authorities will work together to address cross boundary strategic matters.
+- 6.15 For each the Statement identifies the points of common ground already established, along with specifying the areas where the city region authorities will work together to address cross boundary strategic matters.

-- 6.16 The Liverpool City Region Spatial Planning Statement of Common Ground will inform the policy matters to be covered by the subsequent Spatial Development Strategy for the Liverpool City Region, which is a requirement of the Liverpool City Region Devolution Deal.
+- 6.16 The Statement will inform the policy matters to be covered by the emerging Spatial Development Strategy (SDS) for the Liverpool City Region, which is a requirement of the Liverpool City Region Devolution Deal.

-- During 2020-21 we supported the Combined Authority's work on the evidence base for the Liverpool City Region Spatial Development Strategy.
+- 6.17 During 2021-22 support was provided to the Combined Authority's work in their work on the evidence base for the Liverpool City Region SDS.